ubq-testing/telegram--bot/README.md

 #### Environment Variables

 The `TELEGRAM_BOT_ENV` is a single JSON object that encapsulates all necessary environment variables for the bot's operation.
-It consists of three key sections: `botSettings`, `mtProtoSettings`, and `storageSettings`.
+It consists of two key sections: `botSettings` and `mtProtoSettings`.

+We also need `GITHUB_PAT_TOKEN` for setting up GitHub secrets during the initial setup.
+This token is used to save the environment variables as secrets in the repository settings.

 You can set up your environment variables by using the provided utility script: